vets/vets/README.md

 Originally designed for our local SPCA to track its volunteer hours, this project is being re-written to be more lightweight and generic.

-The core functionality consists of managing volunteers' names, emails, phone numbers, and orientation dates, as well as providing a sign-in/ sign-out page where volunteers can select a category for the time they spent volunteering.
-On a periodic basis, volunteer coordinators can run reports to display information like total time a volunteer contributed over a given time period or total time spent on a given category (e.g. office work, dog walking, cat socialization).
+The core functionality consists of managing volunteers' names, and orientation dates, as well as providing a sign-in/ sign-out page where volunteers can select a category for the time they spent volunteering.
+On a periodic basis, volunteer coordinators can run reports to display information like total time a volunteer contributed over a given time period or total time spent on a given category
+(e.g. office work, dog walking, cat socialization).

 Homepage and documentation: https://github.com/vets/vets